We are positioned to bring the right resources, people and inspiration together to ensure our region is a place where all people thrive.

-Nancy has a bachelor’s degree in management and geography from Gustavus Adolphus College.
-She’s on the United Community Action Agency board of directors and Winsted Economic Development Commission, helped found the Winsted Arts Council and is an alumna of the Blandin Community Leadership Program.
+Fasching received her degree from Gustavus Adolphus College in Saint Peter, Minnesota in organizational management and geography.
+She currently serves as the Past President of United Community Action Agency board of directors and Winsted Economic Development Commission, helped found the Winsted Arts Council and is an alumna of the Blandin Community Leadership Program.

 Board Governance Administrator | Database Specialist

 From chaos, Nancy creates order.
 Her talent for organizing and implementing most anything has guided her through a career of 30+ years in various administrative positions, more than half of that time at SWIF.
 She’s proud to be part of the foundation making great things happen in southwest Minnesota.
 She graduated from Hutchinson Area Vocational Institute (now Ridgewater College) and is an alum of the Hutchinson Leadership Institute.

 Farm born and raised, Nancy appreciates the beauty and calm of rural.
 Some of her favorite memories from childhood were Sunday afternoons "road farming" with her Dad.
 Nancy finds mowing lawn therapeutic and loves reading a good “who done it” while vacationing, since putting the book down is hard to do.
 She loves to bake and cook, sometimes sharing her “experiments” with staff.
 Nancy resides in the rural Hutchinson/Litchfield area with her husband.